Skip to content

 God Values Free Will in Belief

-Some theists argue that if God’s existence were undeniable, genuine freedom of belief would be impossible.
+Some theists argue that if God’s existence were undeniable, real freedom of belief would be impossible.
 Just as you cannot freely choose to disbelieve in gravity, you could not freely choose to disbelieve in a God whose existence was obvious.
-God therefore hides to preserve epistemic freedom - the freedom to form beliefs without coercion.
+God hides to preserve freedom of belief - the freedom to form beliefs without being forced.

-This response has an important flaw.
+This response has a major flaw.
 Belief and obedience are not the same thing.
-Even if God’s existence were certain, humans would retain the freedom to choose whether to worship, love, or obey God.
+Even if God’s existence were certain, humans would still be free to worship, love, or obey - or refuse.
 Satan, in the Christian tradition, knows God exists and rebels anyway.
 The Bible describes figures who witnessed miracles and still disobeyed.
-Knowledge of God’s existence does not entail automatic submission.
-A loving God could make his existence clear while still leaving the morally significant choice - whether to enter a relationship - entirely free.
+Knowing God exists does not force submission.
+A loving God could make his existence clear while still leaving the meaningful choice - whether to enter a relationship - entirely free.

 God Has Reasons Beyond Our Understanding

-Skeptical theism holds that God may have morally sufficient reasons for remaining hidden that are simply beyond human comprehension.
-Just as a doctor’s reasons for a painful procedure may be incomprehensible to a small child, God’s reasons for hiddenness may be incomprehensible to us.
+Skeptical theism - the view that we can’t expect to understand God’s reasons - holds that God may have good reasons for hiding that we simply cannot grasp.
+Just as a doctor’s reasons for a painful procedure may be beyond a small child, God’s reasons for hiddenness may be beyond us.

 This response is logically available but comes at a steep cost.
-If God’s reasons for remaining hidden are permanently unknowable, then nothing about God’s behavior can be inferred from observation.
-The result is a theology that is immune to evidence - which is not a strength but a form of epistemic surrender.
-Furthermore, the analogy of a doctor and child breaks down because the doctor eventually explains the reasons to the child as it matures.
+If God’s reasons for hiding are permanently unknowable, then nothing about God’s behavior can be inferred from what we see.
+The result is a theology immune to evidence - not a strength but a kind of surrender.
+The doctor-child analogy also breaks down: the doctor eventually explains the reasons as the child matures.
 God, apparently, does not.

 Hiddenness Is the Seeker’s Fault

-Some theists claim that nonbelief is never truly reasonable - that anyone who sincerely seeks God will find him, and those who do not find God are not seeking sincerely enough.
-This is sometimes framed through Romans 1:20, which claims that God’s existence is evident from creation and that unbelief is therefore “without excuse.”
+Some theists claim nonbelief is never truly reasonable - that anyone who sincerely seeks God will find him, and those who do not find God are not seeking sincerely.
+This is often framed through Romans 1:20, which says God’s existence is plain from creation and unbelief is “without excuse.”

-This response effectively denies the existence of reasonable nonbelievers, which is empirically difficult to sustain.
-It amounts to claiming that lifelong seekers who lose their faith, isolated cultures that never developed monotheism, and philosophers who spent careers examining the evidence are all secretly resistant.
-For many critics, this response reveals more about the inflexibility of the theological framework than about the actual psychology of nonbelievers.
+This response denies that reasonable nonbelievers exist, which is hard to defend.
+It amounts to claiming that lifelong seekers who lose their faith, isolated cultures that never developed monotheism, and philosophers who spent careers studying the evidence are all secretly resisting.
+For many critics, this says more about the rigidity of the theology than about the actual minds of nonbelievers.

 God Provides Hidden Evidence

-Some theologians argue that God does provide evidence but in subtle forms: through beauty, conscience, moral intuitions, and the “still small voice” of inner experience.
-Evidence is available, but it requires the right disposition to perceive it.
+Some theologians argue God does provide evidence but in subtle forms: through beauty, conscience, moral intuitions, and the “still small voice” of inner experience.
+Evidence is there, but it requires the right disposition to perceive it.

-The problem is that this type of evidence is indistinguishable from its absence.
-Moral intuitions, aesthetic experiences, and inner feelings of significance are fully explained by psychology, neuroscience, and evolutionary biology without invoking a deity.
-If God’s evidence is calibrated to be indistinguishable from natural phenomena, it is effectively no evidence at all - and a loving God who wanted a relationship would presumably do better.
+The problem is that this kind of evidence is impossible to tell apart from no evidence at all.
+Moral intuitions, aesthetic experiences, and inner feelings of significance are fully explained by psychology, neuroscience, and evolutionary biology without any God.
+If God’s evidence looks exactly like ordinary natural phenomena, it is effectively no evidence - and a loving God who wanted a relationship would surely do better.

 Nonbelief Is a Consequence of Sin

 A response popular in Reformed traditions holds that human sinfulness corrupts the mind’s ability to perceive God.
-Unlike the “seeker’s fault” framing above, this view does not claim people are being insincere - it claims the Fall damaged human cognitive faculties so that perceiving God requires special grace.
-All people have sufficient evidence, but sin prevents them from recognizing it.
+Unlike the “seeker’s fault” framing, this view does not claim people are insincere - it claims the Fall damaged human minds so that perceiving God requires special grace.
+All people have enough evidence, but sin prevents them from recognizing it.

-This response is circular: it presupposes the theological framework the argument challenges.
-More critically, it fails to explain why the effects of sin would be distributed geographically.
+This response is circular: it assumes the theology the argument challenges.
+More importantly, it fails to explain why sin’s effects would track geography.
 Are people born in secular Sweden inherently more corrupted than people born in evangelical Brazil?
-The distribution of belief tracks culture, not any measure of moral character - a pattern difficult to reconcile with a universal fallen nature.
+Belief tracks culture, not moral character - a pattern hard to reconcile with a universal fallen nature.

 Natural Revelation Through Creation

-Following Romans 1:20, some theists argue that God has revealed himself through the natural world so that all people have sufficient grounds for belief.
+Following Romans 1:20, some theists argue God has revealed himself through nature so all people have grounds for belief.
 No one is truly without evidence.

-If general revelation through nature were sufficient, we would expect theistic belief to emerge independently across all cultures.
+If general revelation through nature were enough, theistic belief would emerge independently across all cultures.
 It does not.
 Many cultures developed polytheistic, animistic, pantheistic, or non-theistic worldviews from the same natural world that supposedly reveals the one true God.
-The cognitive science of religion explains why humans tend toward supernatural belief in general, but it does not explain convergence on monotheism - and in fact, belief overwhelmingly has not converged there.
+The cognitive science of religion explains why humans tend toward supernatural belief in general, but it does not explain agreement on monotheism - and in fact, belief has not converged there.

 God’s Plan Unfolds Gradually

-Some theists suggest that God’s plan operates over cosmic timescales.
-The gradual spread of theistic belief is part of a longer process - and the fact that monotheism is now the world’s largest religious category (combining Christianity and Islam) shows it is working.
+Some theists suggest God’s plan unfolds on cosmic timescales.
+The slow spread of theistic belief is part of a longer process - and monotheism (Christianity and Islam combined) is now the world’s largest religious category, so it is working.

-This response acknowledges the demographic data but reframes it as a feature rather than a problem.
-The difficulty is that it requires accepting that God was content to leave the vast majority of humans without knowledge of him for tens of thousands of years - while possessing the power to do otherwise at any moment.
-If the eternal destiny of souls is at stake, as many theistic traditions teach, this patience seems incompatible with omnibenevolence.
+This reframes the demographic data as a feature, not a problem.
+The trouble is that it requires accepting that God was content to leave most humans without knowledge of him for tens of thousands of years - while having the power to do otherwise at any moment.
+If souls’ eternal destinies are at stake, as many traditions teach, this patience is hard to square with perfect goodness.

 Schellenberg’s Refinements

-Since 1993, Schellenberg has refined and strengthened his argument in response to critics.
-In later work, he emphasizes that divine hiddenness is not a one-time event but an ongoing pattern.
-God is not hidden from a few unusual individuals - God is hidden from a substantial portion of humanity across all of recorded history.
+Since 1993, Schellenberg has sharpened his argument in response to critics.
+In later work, he stresses that divine hiddenness is not a one-time event but an ongoing pattern.
+God is not hidden from a few unusual people - God is hidden from a large share of humanity across all of recorded history.

-Schellenberg also distinguishes between propositional evidence (arguments and proofs) and experiential evidence (direct personal encounter with God).
-His argument applies to both: a loving God would ensure that seekers have access to at least one reliable form of evidence.
-The absence of both types for many sincere seekers is doubly significant.
+Schellenberg also distinguishes propositional evidence (arguments and proofs) from experiential evidence (direct personal encounter with God).
+His argument applies to both: a loving God would make sure seekers have access to at least one reliable form.
+The absence of both for many sincere seekers is doubly significant.

-He further argues that even if some hiddenness were justified for limited periods, permanent hiddenness across a person’s entire life cannot be reconciled with perfect love.
-A loving parent might temporarily step back to encourage independence, but would never remain permanently unreachable from a child who is crying out for them.
+He also argues that even if some hiddenness were justified for limited periods, permanent hiddenness across an entire life cannot be reconciled with perfect love.
+A loving parent might briefly step back to encourage independence, but would never stay permanently unreachable from a child who is crying out.

 The Demographic Challenge

-The argument gains additional force when examined through the lens of global demographics - an approach developed by Theodore Drange in his 1998 Nonbelief and Evil and sharpened by Stephen Maitzen in his 2006 paper “Divine Hiddenness and the Demographics of Theism.”
-While Schellenberg’s argument focuses on the quality of evidence available to individual seekers, the demographic data reveals a problem of sheer scale.
+The argument gains more force when examined through global demographics - an approach developed by Theodore Drange in his 1998 Nonbelief and Evil and sharpened by Stephen Maitzen in his 2006 paper “Divine Hiddenness and the Demographics of Theism.”
+Schellenberg’s argument focuses on individual seekers; the demographic data reveals a problem of sheer scale.

 Current Global Numbers

-The scope of nonbelief in the theistic God extends far beyond self-identified atheists.
-Approximately 1.2 billion people worldwide identify as nonreligious, atheist, or agnostic.
-But roughly 1.2 billion Hindus, 500 million Buddhists, and hundreds of millions of adherents to Chinese folk religions, Shinto, and indigenous traditions also do not believe in the personal God of Western monotheism.
-When you count everyone who has never accepted the theistic God as defined by Christianity, Islam, and Judaism, the number exceeds 4 billion living people - more than half of humanity.
+Nonbelief in the theistic God extends far beyond self-identified atheists.
+About 1.2 billion people worldwide identify as nonreligious, atheist, or agnostic.
+But roughly 1.2 billion Hindus, 500 million Buddhists, and hundreds of millions of followers of Chinese folk religions, Shinto, and indigenous traditions also do not believe in the personal God of Western monotheism.
+Count everyone who has never accepted the God of Christianity, Islam, and Judaism and the number is over 4 billion - more than half of humanity.

 Historical Scope

-The challenge becomes far more powerful across history.
-Homo sapiens have existed for roughly 300,000 years.
+The challenge grows far more powerful across history.
+Homo sapiens have existed for about 300,000 years.
 Monotheism as we know it emerged with ancient Israelite religion around 3,000 years ago.
-For over 99% of human history, no human being on Earth believed in the theistic God.
-Entire civilizations - the ancient Egyptians, Greeks, Romans, Chinese dynasties, Mesoamerican empires - flourished for centuries or millennia with no concept of a single, personal, omnibenevolent creator.
+For over 99% of human history, no human believed in the theistic God.
+Entire civilizations - the ancient Egyptians, Greeks, Romans, Chinese dynasties, Mesoamerican empires - flourished for centuries or millennia with no concept of a single, personal, all-good creator.
 The Indigenous peoples of Australia maintained continuous cultural traditions for over 65,000 years without any contact with Abrahamic monotheism.
-If a loving God desired a relationship with all humans, his absence from the vast majority of human history demands explanation.
+If a loving God wanted a relationship with all humans, his absence from the vast majority of human history demands an explanation.

 Geographic Correlation

-Belief in the theistic God correlates overwhelmingly with geography and culture, not with sincerity of seeking.
+Belief in the theistic God tracks geography and culture, not how hard people seek.
 A person born in Saudi Arabia is overwhelmingly likely to be Muslim.
 A person born in India is overwhelmingly likely to be Hindu.
 A person born in Scandinavia is among the least likely in the world to believe in a personal God.
-As Maitzen emphasized, this distribution is precisely what we would expect if religious belief is a product of cultural transmission rather than divine revelation.
-It is not what we would expect if a loving God were providing evidence to sincere seekers.
+As Maitzen stressed, this pattern is exactly what we would expect if religious belief is passed down by culture rather than given by divine revelation.
+It is not what we would expect if a loving God were giving evidence to sincere seekers.
 The Argument from Inconsistent Revelations develops this geographic pattern further.

 Hiddenness and the Burden of Proof

 The Problem of Divine Hiddenness connects naturally to the Burden of Proof Argument.
-If God exists and is hidden, then the burden of proof falls on theists to explain why a loving God would choose hiddenness.
-The default expectation - that a loving God would be findable - is intuitive and requires no special philosophical commitment.
-The theist must overcome this default by providing a compelling reason for God’s absence, and the available reasons each come with significant costs.
+If God exists and is hidden, the burden falls on theists to explain why a loving God would choose to hide.
+The default expectation - that a loving God would be findable - is intuitive and needs no special philosophical commitment.
+The theist must overcome this default by giving a compelling reason for God’s absence, and every available reason comes with significant costs.

 Our Scoring

 Soundness: 60/100.
-The argument is logically valid, relies on uncontroversial observations, and is difficult to counter without accepting significant theological costs.
-The primary reason the score is not higher is scope: the argument targets specifically a perfectly loving, relationship-seeking God.
-It has less force against conceptions of God that do not emphasize love or personal relationship.
-Additionally, while skeptical theism is unsatisfying, it remains a logically available response.
+The argument is logically valid, rests on uncontroversial observations, and is hard to counter without accepting significant theological costs.
+The main reason the score is not higher is scope: the argument targets a perfectly loving, relationship-seeking God specifically.
+It has less force against conceptions of God that do not stress love or personal relationship.
+Skeptical theism remains a logically available response, though an unsatisfying one.
 The score reflects a strong but not airtight argument.

 Personal God: 20/100.
-The Personal God - omniscient, omnipotent, omnibenevolent, and actively intervening in human affairs - is the exact target of this argument.
-A God who loves every person, desires relationship with every person, has the power to make his existence known, and actively intervenes in the world has no obvious reason to remain hidden from sincere seekers.
-The low score reflects the direct hit this argument lands on the Personal God concept.
+The Personal God - all-knowing, all-powerful, all-good, and actively involved in human affairs - is the exact target of this argument.
+A God who loves every person, wants a relationship with every person, has the power to make his existence known, and actively intervenes in the world has no obvious reason to hide from sincere seekers.
+The low score reflects the direct hit this argument lands.
 The points above zero acknowledge the bare logical possibility that unknown reasons for hiddenness exist.

 Creator/Designer: 40/100.
-A Creator or Designer who made the universe does not necessarily desire personal relationships with creatures.
+A Creator or Designer does not necessarily want personal relationships with creatures.
 A deistic God who set the universe in motion and stepped back would not be expected to provide evidence of his existence.
-The argument therefore has substantially less force against this conception.
-The score is moderate rather than high because the concept of a designer does not inherently include the attribute of love or relational desire that Schellenberg’s argument depends on.
+The argument has much less force against this conception.
+The score is moderate rather than high because the idea of a designer does not include the love or desire for relationship that Schellenberg’s argument depends on.

 Higher Power: 40/100.
-An impersonal supernatural force or consciousness behind reality would have even less reason to “reveal” itself to individual humans.
-An impersonal power does not desire relationships, does not love in the personal sense, and would not be expected to respond to human searching.
-The argument’s force is therefore significantly diminished.
-The score matches the Creator because both conceptions are similarly distant from the “perfectly loving, relationship-seeking God” that the argument directly targets.
+An impersonal supernatural force or consciousness behind reality has even less reason to “reveal” itself to individual humans.
+An impersonal power does not want relationships, does not love in the personal sense, and would not be expected to respond to human searching.
+The argument’s force is much weaker here.
+The score matches the Creator because both are similarly distant from the “perfectly loving, relationship-seeking God” the argument targets.